Skip to content

 • Purpose Limitation: You have to collect data for a specific, explicit, and legitimate purpose, and you can’t just use it for whatever you want later.

 A data breach involving your scraped list could trigger staggering fines.
-GDPR penalties can reach up to €20 million or 4% of your company’s global annual turnover, whichever is higher.
-That “free” lead list you scraped could quite literally bankrupt your business.
-Scraping isn’t a clever shortcut; it’s a massive gamble with your company’s future.
+The EU’s GDPR framework allows upper-tier penalties up to EUR 20 million or 4% of worldwide annual turnover, whichever is higher (GDPR Article 83 text).
+That “free” lead list you scraped could become one of the most expensive assets in the company.

 A Safer Path with Signal-Based Intelligence